Flo’s Organic Tampons vs Daye’s Organic and Cramp Soothing Tampons: Tried and Tested

 The result was creating tampons with a CBD-infused layer, which can be absorbed into the body (rather than into the tampon).
 This method can soothe painful cramps more directly.

 CBD infused tampons can be ordered alongside their ‘naked’ organic ones.
 Each tampon has:

 - 100mg full spectrum CBD oil.

 - Zero THC, thanks to their patented process.

 - CBD derived from certified organic hemp.

-It’s believed to give more direct pain relief than oral pills as it’s absorbed directly into the bloodstream around the pelvic area.
-The result is a truly innovative way of calming period cramps, while also using a quality feminine hygiene product at the same time.
+It’s believed to give more direct comfort from cramps than oral pills as it’s absorbed directly into the bloodstream around the pelvic area.
+The result is a truly innovative way of calming period pain, while also using a quality feminine hygiene product at the same time.

 Comparison Table: Flo vs Daye